DAMP

 One end is attached to the centre of the disk so that it can be moved round.
 Clay is rolled out and the disk is put on top.
 Push a narrow sharp instrument through the appropriate hole, and by rotating the arm you can cut or mark the circle.

-Display plate hooker: This was invented by the owner of a ceramic shop in the old part of Barcelona.
+Display plate hooker: this was invented by the owner of a pottery shop in the old part of Barcelona.
 The room is very large, with high stone walls covered with plates.
-So as not to have to get out a ladder every time a client wanted to see a plate, he invented.
+So as not to have to get out a ladder every time a client wanted to see a plate, he invented

 How it works